-1. If I become pregnant, am I required to inform my employer of my pregnancy?

-No. It is your choice whether to declare your pregnancy to your employer.
-IF you choose to declare your pregnancy, a lower radiation dose limit will apply to you.
-If you choose not to declare your pregnancy, you will continue to be subject to the same radiation dose limits that apply to non-pregnant workers even if you are visibly pregnant.
+1. If I become pregnant, am I required to inform my employer (Program Director) of my pregnancy?
+No. It is your choice whether to declare your pregnancy to your employer (Program Director).
+If you choose to declare your pregnancy, a lower radiation dose limit will apply to you.
+If you choose not to declare your pregnancy, you will continue to be subject to the same radiation dose limits that apply to non-pregnant students, even if you are visibly pregnant.

-2. If I inform my employer in writing of my pregnancy, what happens?
+2. If I inform my employer (Program Director) in writing of my pregnancy, what happens?

-The amount of radiation that you will be allowed to receive will decrease because there is a lower dose limit for the embryo/fetus of female workers who have formally declared their pregnancy in writing.
-Ordinarily, the radiation dose limit for a worker is 5 rems (50 millisieverts) in a year.
-But if you declare in writing that you are pregnant, the dose to the embryo/fetus is generally limited to 0.5 rem (5 millisieverts) during the 9-month pregnancy, which is one tenth of the dose limit that an adult worker may receive in a year.
-In addition, licensees must make efforts to avoid substantial variation above a uniform monthly dose rate so that all the dose received does not occur during a particular time of the pregnancy.
-This may mean that, if you declare your pregnancy, you may not be permitted to perform some of your normal job functions and you may not be able to have emergency response responsibilities.
+The amount of radiation that you will be allowed to receive will decrease because there is a lower dose limit for the embryo/fetus of female workers (RT Students) who have formally declared their pregnancy in writing.
+Ordinarily, the radiation dose limit for a worker (RT Student) is 5 rems (50 millisieverts) in a year.
+Suppose you declare in writing that you are pregnant.
+In that case, the dose to the embryo/fetus is generally limited to 0.5 rem (5 millisieverts) during the 9-month pregnancy, which is one-tenth of the dose limit that an adult worker (RT Student) may receive in a year.
+In addition, licensees must try to avoid substantial variation above a uniform monthly dose rate so that all the dose received does not occur during a particular time of the pregnancy.
+This may mean that if you declare your pregnancy, you may not be permitted to perform some of your regular job functions, and you may not be able to have emergency response responsibilities.

-3. Why do the regulations have a lower dose limit for a woman who hasdeclared her pregnancy than for a normal worker?
+3. Why do the regulations have a lower dose limit for a woman who has declared her pregnancy than a normal worker?

 The purpose of the lower limit is to protect her unborn child.
-Scientific advisory groups recommend (References 1 and 2) that the dose before birth be limited to about 0.5 rem rather than the 5-rem (50 millisievert) occupational annual dose limit because of the sensitivity of the embryo/fetus to radiation.
-Possible effects include deficiencies in the child's development, especially the child's neurological development, and an increase in the likelihood of cancer.
+Scientific advisory groups recommend that the dose before birth be limited to about 0.5 rem rather than the 5 rem (50 millisieverts) occupational annual dose limit because of the sensitivity of the embryo/fetus to radiation.^{1,2} Possible effects include deficiencies in the child's development, especially the child's neurological development, and an increase in the likelihood of cancer.